davidshariff/kaptionedios/KaptionedV2/CONFIGURATION.md

 - A/B test different subtitle processing approaches
 - Disable optimization for debugging purposes
 - Control processing overhead on different device types

+### Empty State Crown

+The `showCrownInEmptyState` feature controls whether the crown/upgrade section is displayed in the empty state view.
+When enabled:

+- **Crown section**: Shows an animated crown icon with upgrade messaging
+- **Upgrade button**: Provides direct access to the RevenueCat paywall
+- **Visual appeal**: Enhances the empty state with premium branding

+This feature can be toggled remotely to:
+- A/B test different empty state designs
+- Control upgrade messaging visibility
+- Disable premium features for certain user segments

 ## Configuration Loading